tlbuild: Build one package

 whatever tests have been written still pass.

-do so.
 If you cut down the source tree, you must also give additional

 'configure' flags to individually disable using system versions of